South Piedmont AHEC

 Left to right: Louise Green (Holy Angels), Shawnna Fairman (Randolph Garden), Alyson Dozier (Atrium Health), Nikki Jones (South Piedmont AHEC)

-What benefits will employers experience?
+What benefits will employers and educators experience?

 Employer Collaborative Session image